 Now back to Cecil!

-He was not only a great hitter, he was considered the best in the business for his sheer power and ability to blast the ball out of the ballpark.
+He was not only a great hitter, but he was also considered the best in the business for his sheer power and ability to blast the ball out of the ballpark.
 An exciting player to watch in games because he had ridiculous power to all fields.

 I remember watching him rock back with perfect timing and absolutely crushing the ball over the roof in old Tiger Stadium on a regular basis.

 If you weren’t there, seeing him hit the ball as hard as he did, and hear the sound it made, you’d never believe someone could hit a ball that far.
 If you didn’t actually see it with your own eyes, it would be hard to believe someone could hit a ball that far.